 The second pregnancy happened so quickly that I found myself full of these feelings once again.
 Though, it is safe to say the emotional surge had calmed more to a rush.
 Then loss.

-Those feelings of elation, joy, love and hope found themselves sharing the stage with fear and anxiety the third time.
-And by the fourth time, they were merely background cast members hanging around in the unwelcome dramatic production that my journey to motherhood had become.
+Elation, joy, love and hope shared the stage with fear and anxiety the third time.
+And by the fourth time, they were merely background cast members hanging around in the unwelcome dramatic production that was my journey to motherhood.

-They hadn’t disappeared completely.
-They were there, hovering in the wings, like an understudy waiting for their chance to play the lead again.
+There they were, hovering in the wings, like an understudy waiting for a chance to play the lead again.
 Eager to engage and fill the role they were designed for…especially hope.

 I remember with such vivid detail each loss.
 The heartbeat missing from the monitor on the ultrasound.
 The pensive glances between the doctors.
-The gentle pats and platitudes they gave us.
-The physical, and even worse, hormonal indicators that there was still a little person inside me, but that we’d never meet on this side of heaven.
+The gentle pats and platitudes they gave.
+The physical and hormonal indicators that there was still a little person inside me.
+Someone we’d never meet this side of heaven.

 But, there was no comfort, although my husband held me tight.
 There was no consoling, although friends spoke love and encouragement.
 I had lost a part of myself…FOUR TIMES.
 And each time I lost a child that was growing and being formed by an awesome, loving, just and careful God (Psalm 139), an internal void was left.